karol-soup/getBreath1/getBreath1/README.md

 # getBreath (C++)
 _________________________
 A guided breathing and emotional check-in application written in C++.
+This is a remake, but rewritten in Object-Oriented Programming (OOP, hence the branch name).
 This project encourages users to pause, regulate their breathing and reflect on their mood.
-It demonstrates core C++ principles, including smart pointers, STL containers, struct-based data design, file handling, and unit testing with Google Test.
+It demonstrates core C++ principles, including smart pointers, STL containers, struct-based data design, file handling, and unit testing with Google Testing.

 ---